 \section{Conclusion}

 We proposed \toolname, a learning-based approach that constructs FSCs for a given POMDP or HM-POMDP.
-First, \toolname trains an RNN-based neural policy using DRL, which allows us to scale to large environments.
-Second, it extracts FSCs from the neural policies using automata learning as well as a novel extraction technique.
+First, \toolname trains an RNN-based neural policy using DRL, which allows us to scale to large model sizes.
+Second, \toolname extracts FSCs from the neural policies using automata learning as well as a novel extraction technique.
 The performance of such FSCs can be formally verified on large POMDPs and for HM-POMDPs, worst-case POMDPs can be effectively computed to iteratively construct robust FSCs.
 Our experiments demonstrate that \toolname scales up to large (HM-)POMDPs with state spaces that were previously infeasible.
-We plan to improve the robust planning loop by extracting programmatic polices~\cite{pmlr-v80-verma18a}.
-Furthermore, we plan to scale the loop even more with extension of SIG towards model learning.
+We plan to improve the robust planning loop by extracting programmatic policies~\cite{pmlr-v80-verma18a}.
+Furthermore, we plan to scale the loop even further by extending SIG towards model learning.